atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1. : V, ■ ' ^ ^ ^ ■
 A... ...
 '. •, < » e
 i.
-“That is imppffible, " Said Mr. Seshy. > fa
+That is imppffible, " Said Mr. Seshy. > fa
 'Ar *< Will you not give me leave to Speak
 * tt
 ** to her upon the Subjest which lies
 J ■ *. t
-“nearest to my heart ?" : -
+nearest to my heart ?" : -
 V ♦ ^
 0
-, “You must do as you, please; .shift
-“if she consents, stie is no longer shiy;
+, You must do as you, please; .shift if she consents, stie is no longer shiy;
-'“daughter.".. *
+'daughter.".. *
 , S I 4 You
 *
 \